5th Annual Digital Marketing Competition

 - Tell the Coaches how you plan to structure your team and the different skill sets of each team member.
 Who is creative?
 Who is good with the budgeting?
 Do you have a project manager?

 - Tell them about relevant, non-school related experience.
 What internships have you had?
-What roles have you had in organizations?
+What roles have you had on campus or in organizations?

 - Showcase something that reflects your unique style/culture.

-This does not have to be over-produced.
-Maybe just a shot of your team in front of a laptop sketching out the big idea and a bit about why your team is well-suited to turn the idea into reality.
+This video does not have to be over-produced.
+Maybe just a shot of your team in front of a laptop sketching out a big idea and a bit about why your team is well-suited to turn the idea into reality.

 Coaches will review each team’s video and then draft the teams.